ianjohngraham/CoreBlimey.Utils/CoreBlimey.OutcomeRules/Readme.md

-﻿#x Outcome Rules Runner
+﻿#Outcome Rules Runner

-This project provides a way to trigger a Sitecore 8 Outcome using a custom Sitecore Rule Action.
+Due to the fact that currently Sitecore Outcomes are not able to be triggered in the Sitecore editor, I have created a custom Sitecore Rule Action to trigger an Outcome under specific condition using the Sitecore Rules Engine

-The project contains a Pipline Processer to evaludate and run the rules and code for the Custom Rule action.
+The project also contains a Pipline Processer to evaluate and run the rules and code for the Custom Rule action.

+*The pipeline processor appends to the InitializeTracker pipeline and is placed just after the following pipeline processor

+Sitecore.Analytics.Pipelines.InitializeTracker.RunRules

-This project was compiled using binaries from Sitecore 8 Update-2
+*This project was compiled using binaries from Sitecore 8 Update-2

+*The Sitecore items for the solution can be found under the packages directory